 specialize in their area of focus and are provided with ample field-based

 experiences to practice counseling skills and to integrate professional

 knowledge under the supervision of an experienced counselor.
 Designed with

 individual development in mind, there are opportunities for the novice as well

 as advanced counselors to increase their knowledge and develop their counseling

-Now enrolling fall 2016 classes
+Now enrolling spring 2017 classes